MENUmenu-icon

 Even when you’re relaxing or doing work at home eyewear can be a great way to protect yourself.
 Trimming hedges, doing DIY carpentry jobs with circular saws, even drilling holes in metal can all potentially send particles into the air that can damage your eye.

-Here at The Nielsen Eye Center, we have had personal experience with removing metal shavings, eyelashes, sand kicked around at the beach, and chemicals that have splashed and gotten into the eye.
+Here at The Nielsen Eye Center in Boston, we have had personal experience with removing metal shavings, eyelashes, sand kicked around at the beach, and chemicals that have splashed and gotten into the eye.
 The damage to the eyes can range from minor irritation with eyelashes to permanent damage with something like chemicals, or sharp metal shavings that have become embedded in the eye.

 You may take it for granted, but you rely on your vision to get through most of your daily life.
 Take care of your eyes, and they’ll take care of you.